 http://www.goodrec.co.uk/jobid=12345&board=ckb - for Google for Jobs

-You can also use this mechanism regardless whether you are posting via idibu directly, or using our API to post to any board supporting this Apply URL functionality.
+You can also use this mechanism regardless of whether you are posting via idibu directly, or using our API to post to any board supporting this Apply URL functionality.
 If posting via our API, then just remember to use the dynamic core field 'app_url'.

-You can also append the base64 encoded idibu job ID (12345 in above example).
+You can also append the base64 encoded idibu job ID (12345 in the above example).
 Using that alongside the source parameter, you can upload candidates from your landing page (i.e website) back into idibu using this webservice:

-With all this in place, idibu can provide you with detailed analytics, even though you'd be using your landing page for application process.
+With all this in place, idibu can provide you with detailed analytics, even though you'd be using your landing page for the application process.
 Why spend a lot of time developing your own, independent reporting if you can use idibu's out of the box solution?